 Our national publication, The Bollettino, is filled with local and national ICF news and offers the reader traditional recipes, book reviews and historical and religious articles.

 To support the clergy, the ICF offers prayers and monetary donations for the continuation of vocations and contributes to the education of young men training for the priesthood.

 We award scholarships to Catholic elementary and high school students and grants to assist the developmentally disabled.
 Our Mario Cugia Scholarship promotes Italian studies.

 We are a major supporter of the Cooley's Anemia research and treatment program at Oakland Children's Hospital, and we sponsor an Organ Donor Awareness program.
 Our Gifts of Love Program provides grants to individuals with disabilities so that they may develop academic, athletic, vocational and creative arts skills that assist them towards greater independence.

 The ICF offers various annual awards.
-The Pope John XXIII Award is presented to an outstanding lay person who best exemplifies the humanitarian qualities of this exemplary pope.
+The Pope Saint John XXIII Award is presented to an outstanding lay person who best exemplifies the humanitarian qualities of this exemplary pope.
 The Mother Teresa award recognizes and honors a priest, nun, deacon or brother for exemplary humanitarian work.
 We also honor a family of the year as well as a young adult who exhibits the qualities of leadership We annually bestow the Grand President's Award to a member for exceptional community service in the spirit of the ICF.